 Knowing when the time is right can be a difficult choice.
 There are many factors that go into deciding to euthanize a pet, and it is a personal issue that differs from pet owner to pet owner.
 But every pet owner is inevitably faced with making that tough decision, and we want to be there alongside you to aid in any way we can.
 If you are unsure of whether it is time, please call us and ask to speak with our veterinary team.
 We will be able to ask the right questions and help you understand what to look for.

-Caring Pathways serves pets needing in-home palliative or hospice care, or who are ready to make a peaceful end of life transition.
-Caring Pathways is available 24/7/365 to the owners of dogs and cats in Denver Metro area and beyond.
+For pet owners who prefer the privacy and comfort of their own homes, we partner with Caring Pathways.
+Caring Pathways serves pets needing in-home palliative or hospice care, or who are ready to make a peaceful end-of-life transition.
+Caring Pathways is available 24/7/365 to the owners of dogs and cats in the Denver Metro area and beyond.

 Helping You Grieve

 Losing a pet can be just as difficult as saying goodbye to a member of our human families.
 At Loving Family Animal Hospital we understand this, and all of our hearts go out to you during this difficult time.
-Please know that we are here to support you.
+Please know that we are here for you.